-Future investments and high public support in select countriesGlobal installed coal power capacity has risen to over 2.1 terawatts and is projected to peak around 2030.
+Future investments and China's vow to stop financing foreign coalGlobal installed coal power capacity has risen to over 2.2 terawatts and is projected to reach nearly 2.3 terawatts by 2050.
 Many governments have introduced phase-out dates to be reached before mid-century to reduce their carbon footprint and mitigate climate change.
-Nevertheless, as of 2020 there were over 500 gigawatts worth of coal power plants in the pipeline.
+Nevertheless, as of 2021, there was still over 400 gigawatts of coal power capacity in the pipeline.

 Financial institutions such as ICBC have been the top banks for coal power companies in the past years.
 Of the five largest investors, four were China-based enterprises.
 Still, President Xi’s pledge in September 2021 to halt financing coal projects abroad is expected to potentially reduce the coal power pipeline.